tommyrot/superseriousstats/.github/README.md

 ### Prerequisites:

 - Recent version of SQLite3
-- PHP 8.2+ CLI and FPM with the following modules:
+- PHP 8.2+ with the following modules:
   - `mbstring`
   - `sqlite`
   - `zlib` (CLI only, for gzipped logs)
-- Properly configured web server
+- Web server capable of running PHP with the above modules

 ---